Calumarii/RockPaperScissorsAPI/README.md

 Start the API directly from Visual Studio 2022.

-Testing can be carried out through Swagger, or through any program, such as Postman, that allows sending of HTTP-requests to access the API.
+Testing can be carried out through Swagger, or through any program, such as Postman (https://www.postman.com/), that allows sending of HTTP-requests to access the API.

 The following rest calls can be made: